RudolfAchter/chiania/docs/items/30_collaboration_items.md

 - 🟠 Orange Slime: +1 CON -1 DEX
 - 🟡 Yellow Slime: +1 CHA -1 WIS
 - 🟣 Purple Slime: +1 WIS -1 CHA
+- ⚫ Rock Slime: +2 CON -1 DEX -1 WIS

+- 🔪 Spiked: 20% to add +1 pierce
+- 🛡️ Power Defensive Aura: 20% to add +1 defense
 - 🧑‍⚕️ Power Heal: 20% to add 2-4 HP
 - 👓 Power Identify: 20% to add 2-4 INT

 #### 2) SNAILS ( Twitter handle: @ snailnft1 )

 - 🐌 Snail: LUC +1D5, DEX -1D5
-- 🐌 Hard Snail: CON +1D5
+- 🛡 🐌 Hard Snail: CON +1D5

 ### PORTRAITS

-#### 1) CHIA FARMERS ( Twitter handle: @ ChiaFarmersNFT )
+#### CHIA FARMERS ( Twitter handle: @ ChiaFarmersNFT )

-Buffs from skin and tool can sum up from one NFT, providing more than one +1 buff (max +2).
+- Buffs from skin and tool can sum up from one NFT,
+- providing more than one +1 buff (max +2).
 - 🎨 - skin 🛠️  - tool
 - 💪 +1STR from Vermeil 🎨 or Pitchfork or Sickle 🛠️
 - 👟 +1DEX from Jasmine 🎨 or Shelf 🛠️
 - 💓 +1CON from Cyan 🎨 or Water 🛠️
 - 👁️ +1INT from CeruleanBlue or Narcissus 🎨 or Magic 🛠️
 - 🧠 +1WIS from Green or PaleMauve 🎨 or Doorplate 🛠️
-- 🟣 +1CHA from DarkPurple or Turquoise 🎨 or Flowers 🛠️
+- 🪞 +1CHA from DarkPurple or Turquoise 🎨 or Flowers 🛠️
 - 🍀 +1LUCK from Gold 🎨 or Sapling 🛠️
 - 😢 +1CHA +1 WIS -2 LUCK from Cry
 - 🌈 +1HP 10% +1 ALL from Rainbow
 - 🧑‍🌾 +1HP 10% +2HP from Chia Farm